Computer Science courses for 2020

 - MEng Computer Science with Study in Continental Europe (G401)

-Computer Science has a huge impact on the technology that is shaping our society and the way that we live.
+Computer science has a huge impact on the technology that is shaping our society and the way that we live.
 It is a dynamic and continually expanding subject in both its core areas and in its interaction with other disciplines.

 Studying computing at Bristol gives you the skills and knowledge to influence and be part of this future development.
-Our courses combine the fundamentals of the subject with exploration of its many diverse applications.

 Why study Computer Science at Bristol?